DAC Chip: ESS Sabre ES9281C PRO (Single)

 - Great separation of layers with precise holographic projection

-- Decent driving power, 80/100 volume to drive Tin HiFi P1 to proper listening levels
+- Good driving power, 75/100 volume to drive Tin HiFi P1 to proper listening levels

 - Great synergy with anything (no lower than 95db of sensitivity & over 100Ω)

-- Great clean black background even on high sensitivity IEM (Moondrop Aria 122db)
+- Great clean black background with high sensitivity IEM (122db Moondrop Aria)

 - Very conservative on battery drain

 - Power limited to below 100Ω 96db Sensitivity

 - Bass performance is milder than the bigger siblings Hidizs S9 and S9 Pro